-The objective of this programme is to generate new knowledge necessary for development of countries in the region and to prepare graduate students for challenging careers in industry / academia / research and development (R&D) organizations in the global economy.
+The objective of this program is to generate new knowledge necessary for the development of countries in the region and to prepare graduate students for challenging careers in industry/ academia/research and development (R&D) organizations in the global economy.

-This programme leads to the degree of Master of Science (M.Sc.).
-Graduate students must complete the programme within the specified period of not less than two semesters and not more than five academic years.
+This program leads to the degree of Master of Science (M.Sc.).
+Graduate students must complete the program within the specified period of not less than two semesters and not more than five academic years.

-The M.Sc. programme comprises an interrelated set of ‘subjects’ arranged in a progressive sequence.
-Indi- vidual taught courses are typically designed to carry a credit value of 3 credits each and will run through a single semester.
+The M.Sc. program comprises an interrelated set of ‘subjects’ arranged in a progressive sequence.
+Individually taught courses are typically designed to carry a credit value of 3 credits each and will run through a single semester.
 Graduate students must study a grand total of 36 credits comprising 12 credits of taught courses and 24 credits of thesis.